PythonAberdeen/user_group/2022-03/intermediate/README.md

 2. To eliminate those ships for which a manufacturer (P176) statement already exists.

-3. Create a plain text file which can be used in Quickstatements - [https://www.wikidata.org/wiki/Help:QuickStatements](see Quickstatements help) to bulk upload statements of
+3. Create a plain text file which can be used in Quickstatements - see [Quickstatements help](https://www.wikidata.org/wiki/Help:QuickStatements to bulk upload statements in the format:

 ship -> Manufacturer -> Yard